awentzonline/image-analogies/README.md

-**Before running this script**, download the weights for the VGG16 model at: https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view?usp=sharing (source: https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3) and make sure the variable `weights_path` in this script matches the location of the file or use the `--vgg-weights` parameter
+**Before running this script**, download the weights for the VGG16 model at: https://drive.google.com/file/d/0Bz7KyqmuGsilT0J5dmRCM0ROVHc/view?usp=sharing (source: https://gist.github.com/baraldilorenzo/07d7802847aaad0a35d3) It assumes the weights are in the current working directory when you run the script.
+If you place them somewhere else make sure to pass the `--vgg-weights=<location-of-the-weights.h5>` parameter.

 Example script usage:
-`python image_analogy.py path_to_A path_to_A_prime path_to_B prefix_for_B_prime`
+`make_image_analogy.py image-A image-A-prime image-B prefix_for_output`

 e.g.:

-`python image_analogy.py images/arch-mask.jpg images/arch.jpg images/arch-newmask.jpg out/arch`
+`make_image_analogy.py images/arch-mask.jpg images/arch.jpg images/arch-newmask.jpg out/arch`

+The examples directory has a script, `render_example.sh` which accepts an example name prefix and, optionally the location of your vgg weights.

+`./render_example.sh arch /path/to/your/weights.h5`

 Currently, A and A' must be the same size, the same holds for B and B'.
 Output size is the same as Image B, unless specified otherwise.

 It's too slow
 -------------
-If you don't have a beefy GPU or just want to crank out a styled image, you have a few options to play with.
+If you don't have a beefy GPU or just want to quickly crank out a styled image, you have a few options to play with.
 They all trade detail for speed/memory.

  * set `--patch-size=1` or 2 to consider smaller feature patches (default is 3)
  * set `--mrf-w=0` to skip optimization of local coherence
  * use fewer feature layers by setting `--mrf-layers=conv4_1` and/or `--analogy-layers=conv4_1` (or other layers) which will consider half as many feature layers.
+ * generate a smaller image by either using a smaller source Image B, or setting the `--width` or `--height` parameters.
  * enable Theano openmp threading by using env variables `THEANO_FLAGS='openmp=1,openmp_elemwise_minsize=<min_tensor_size>'` `OMP_NUM_THREADS=<cpu_num>`.
 You can read more about multi-core support [here](http://deeplearning.net/software/theano/tutorial/multi_cores.html).

 Parameters